linode/docs/docs/kubernetes/how-to-deploy-nginx-ingress-on-linode-kubernetes-engine/index.md

 This guide will show you how to:

-- Use [HELM](https://helm.sh/) to install an NGINX ingress controller.
+- Use [HELM](https://helm.sh/) to install an NGINX Ingress Controller.
-- Create two instances of sample application deployments to create two separate mock websites on a single Kubernetes cluster served over port 80.
+- Create two instances of sample application Deployments to create two separate mock websites on a single Kubernetes cluster served over port 80.
 - Create an Ingress and a Nodebalancer to route traffic from the internet to Kubernetes services.

 ## Before You Begin